Review: Berserk and the Band of the Hawk

 As an introduction to the world of Berserk, this would be a great title to play, as it definitely piqued my interest to read the original manga.
 For those burned out on musou titles, I’d say this is still a game to look into.
 Much of it is familiar, but the structure it provides manages to turn a quickly-tiring style of gameplay into something more engaging.

-Review copy provided by Koei Tecmo.
+Review copy provided by Koei Tecmo for PS4.
 Screenshots both taken by reviewer and provided by Koei Tecmo.